bnb-chain/greenfield/docs/modules/cross-chain.md

 The native cross-chain bridge is maintained and secured by the validators of Greenfield, via a new relayer system based on an aggregated multisig scheme (more details in the later sections).
-Greenfield validators will run the relayers to facilitate the high bandwidth and fast bridge.
+Validators will run the relayers to facilitate the high bandwidth and fast bridge.

 BNB will be transferred from BSC to Greenfield as the first cross-chain